 A window at the bottom of the watch allows a view of the movement’s inner workings.

 If you are looking for an inexpensive luxury watch, you might also be interested in my review of a Franck Muller Casablanca replica.

 Reliability and Accuracy

 Two numbered and rotating rings, viewed through small windows in the dial, indicate the date.
 One is numbered zero through nine; the other, zero through three.
-Throughout the first three weeks of testing the date would often jump ahead an extra day.
-Eventually the problem worked itself out.
-Then, during the week the Jaragar was inserted into my watch winder, it skipped ahead another day.
-Also the second ring became stuck when changing from day nineteen to day twenty.
+Throughout the first three weeks of testing, the date would often jump ahead an extra day.
+Eventually, the problem worked itself out.
+Then, during the week, the Jaragar was inserted into my watch winder, it skipped ahead another day.
+Also, the second ring became stuck when changing from day 19 to day 20.
 The fix was easy.
 I simply pressed the pushbutton associated with this function and clicked it until I reached the proper date.

 I like this watch.
 It looks great on my wrist and could easily be mistaken for a timepiece worth far more than what I paid.
 The Jaragar is reasonably accurate, easy to read, and packed with cool functions.

 These functions come at a price.
 While this is a timepiece of sufficient quality for everyday use, I do predict difficulties associated with the date mechanism.
-If it continually skips days the pushbutton assembly that controls this function will eventually wear out.
-Of course, perfection cannot be expected in a thirty-eight dollar watch.
+If it continually skips days, the pushbutton assembly that controls this function will eventually wear out.
+Of course, perfection cannot be expected in a $38 watch.
 Recommended with reservations.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Question: Where can I buy parts for a Jaragar sports watch I bought on Wish?